By Cory Bruno and Jim Rutberg, CTS Coach and co-author “The Time-Crunched Cyclist”

 9. Connect to Apps to Compete and Share with Friends

 Working out with others can help keep you accountable to your training plan and even motivate you to push your limits further during workouts.
 With a smart trainer, you can now connect with apps like Zwift to ride and ride with your friends.
+Add the KICKR CLIMB Grade Simulator to your training set up and you have a fully immersive ride experience.
 And when you’re done, you can automatically upload your ride to Strava!
 This fully interactive, connected trainer experience has led some of our athletes, especially athletes in congested urban areas, to prefer indoor training.

 10. There are No Distracted or Angry Drivers Indoors